BotchedPleb/FP-Titanic/README.md

 # FP-Titanic
-Building models that predicts that survival from the Titanic
+Building models that predicts the survival from the Titanic.

+The models in the code include: KNN, Logistic Regression, and Random Forest.

+This is a colaborative final project that was completed by Cable and I.